Vikas Mahatme: Personal achievements

-Dr. Mahatme has had a bright professional career as an eye surgeon.
-He earned an international stature, evident by him being invited to demonstrate his surgical skills in various countries like Malaysia, Indonesia, Romania, Russia, Egypt, Iraq and also various places in India.
-Apart from being an expert surgeon and practitioner, he possesses a sharp mind as an innovating researcher.
+Mahatme has been invited to demonstrate his surgical skills in various countries, including Malaysia, Indonesia, Romania, Russia, Egypt, Iraq, as well as various places in India.
 He is credited for developing 'Woodcutter's Nucleus Cracking’, a modern technique for phacoemulsification.
 He also developed a pigment for Corneal Tattooing and Filtration Enhancing knot for glaucoma surgeries.
-Mahatme is an eye surgeon of international repute and has successfully performed over one lakh eye surgeries.
-He is the first ophthalmologist to demonstrate live surgery that was telecasted via-two way audio-video conferencing in 32 cities in India simultaneously.
-His contributions are widely accepted throughout the ophthalmologist community.
+Mahatme has successfully performed over one lakh eye surgeries.
+He is the first ophthalmologist to demonstrate live surgery telecasted via-two way audio-video conferencing in 32 cities in India simultaneously.

 He is associated with the National Programme of Control of Blindness (N.P.C.B.).
-He has been the President, Geriatric Society of India.
-He is an active Member of the American Academy of Ophthalmology (A.A.O.), All India Ophthalmological Society (A.I.O.S.), D.O.S., M.O.S., V.O.S., and N.A.O.
-He has worked with various international NGOs like Sight Saver, Help-Age India, Impact India, Empathy Foundation, Orbis International, RPG Foundation, SAAD Foundation, Volkart Foundation, Vision 2020.
-He is a member of the Indian Nursing Council (since Aug 2017).
+He has been the President of the Geriatric Society of India.
+He is an active member of the American Academy of Ophthalmology (A.A.O.), All India Ophthalmological Society (A.I.O.S.), D.O.S., M.O.S., V.O.S., and N.A.O.
+He has worked with various international NGOs including Sight Saver, Help-Age India, Impact India, Empathy Foundation, Orbis International, RPG Foundation, SAAD Foundation, Volkart Foundation, Vision 2020.
+He is a member of the Indian Nursing Council.
 He was awarded the Col. Rangachari Award by the All India Ophthalmological Society for the best paper read at the special plenary session of annual conference in 1996.

 In May 2024, the Ministry of Health and Family Welfare nominated Mahatme as the president of the All India Institute of Medical Sciences, Nagpur.

 Mahatme Eye Bank & Eye Hospital

 He is the founder and medical director of Mahatme Eye Bank & Eye Hospital, Nagpur which is a recognized postgraduate teaching institute run by S.M.M.
 Eye Welfare Charitable Trust.
-Till 2017, the hospital has performed over 1,80,000 eye operations out of which over 80,000 operations have been carried out free of cost.
-The hospital is recognized by the International Council of Ophthalmology (I.C.O.) - the apex international body of eye specialists - for surgical training and fellowship.
-The Government of India recognized the hospital as a surgical training institute, which has trained over 1500 ophthalmologists in India and across the globe through its surgical training programs on an International Level until 2017.
+As of 2017, the hospital has performed over 180,000 eye operations, out of which over 80,000 operations have been carried out free of cost.
+The hospital is recognized by the International Council of Ophthalmology (I.C.O.) for surgical training and fellowship.
+The Government of India recognized the hospital as a surgical training institute, which has trained over 1,500 ophthalmologists in India and across the globe through its surgical training programs on an International Level until 2017.